singh-man/books/crackingTheCoding/12_cAndC++.md

 5            goto start;
 6   }
 ```
 This becomes an infinite loop.
-However, an external operation might write 'O'to the location of variable opt, thus breaking the loop.
+However, an external operation might write 'O' to the location of variable opt, thus breaking the loop.

 To prevent the compiler from performing such optimization, we want to signal that another element of the system could change the variable.
 We do this using the volatile keyword, as shown below.
 ```c